AMMullan/ses-delivery-logger/README.md

    }
 }
 ```
+DynamoDB:

-The DynamoDB Table is encrypted at rest by default using the AWS Managed KMS Key.
+ * Table is encrypted at rest by default using the AWS Managed KMS Key.

-The Table is also configured to **NOT** be destroyed if the module is removed so you will need to ensure that this table is removed manually should you wish.
+ * The Table will **NOT** be destroyed if the module is removed so you will need to ensure that this table is removed manually should you wish.

 ## License